 What Men Want From Women (As Told By 9 Brutally Honest Guys)

 It would make me happy and feel appreciated if she would understand that I do that stuff to show her how much I care for her.
 As a man, appreciation is very important to me.
 And I don’t want to be appreciated for no reason.
 But I do want what I do for her to be appreciated.

 If I had a dollar for every time I heard a woman say she wanted to feel appreciated, I’d be doing plenty of appreciating on my very own private yacht.
 This is a human need tied in with belonging.
 If we have good men, we should regularly remind them that we notice their goodness.

-All I want is someone that allows me to open and honestly share my life with them.
-The good, the bad, the big moments and the small.
+All I want is someone that allows me to be open and honestly share my life with them.
+The good, the bad, the big moments, and the small.

 I think sometimes that women have heard the narrative that men don’t care about emotions, they forget to pay attention when their guy really wants to be open, honest, and real.

 Maybe the lesson here for us is to leave judgment-free space for when our guys really want to be open and honest with us.
 Not to pick at them to open up, but just allow room for them to share when they want to.